bella-xia/subsea-cable-project/README.md

     disruptions, leading to lost or significantly delayed traffic between Europe, Africa, and Asia [TODO: cite the news].
 This period is the focus of the current exploratory study.

+    The project uses extracted data from ISO 3166, sub-region and intermediate-region category to give indications of inter-continental or cross-regional traffic.
+    Specifically, for the case of Kenya, the submarine cable map suggests that it is one hop in a heavily-connected cable system on the exterior of Africa, Western Asia, and Western Europe coast.
+Therefore, the initial choices of countries will be from
+    sub-regions:

+        i) Northern Europe
+        ii) Western Europe
+        iii) Sub-Saharan Africa - Southern Africa
+        iv) Western Asia
+        v) Sub-Saharan Africa - Eastern Africa

+    We will first choose 2 most heavily probed nations in the categories to give an overview on how the data will look like